allegro/bigflow/docs/technologies.md

 * The `entry_point_arguments` parameter should be a dictionary.
 It can be used in a entry point as a configuration holder.
 * The `wait_until_finish` parameter of bool type, by default set to True.
 It allows to timeout Beam job.
 * The `execution_timeout` parameter of int type.
-If `wait_until_finish` parameter is set to True it provides an interval after which Beam job will be considered as timed out.
+If `wait_until_finish` parameter is set to True it provides an interval after which the Beam job will be considered as timed out.
 The default value is set to 3 hours.
 * The `test_pipeline` parameter should be of `beam.Pipeline` type.
 The default value is None.
-The main purpose of this parameter is to allow to provide `TestPipeline` in testing.
-One of the`pipeline_options`, `test_pipeline` must be provided.
+The main purpose of this parameter is to allow providing `TestPipeline` in testing.
+One of the parameters, `pipeline_options` or `test_pipeline`, must be provided.
-*The `pipeline_level_execution_timeout_shift` parameter of int type.
-It says what is the difference between dataflow and DAG timeouts.
-The default value is set to 2 minutes.

 ## BigQuery